-I was amazed the first time I made these chocolate pecan bars.
+I was amazed the first time I had a go at this chocolate pecan bars recipe.
 You can prepare them in minutes using whatever odds and ends of chocolate and nuts you happen to have, and you don’t even need a bowl.
 Magic!

-I only heard about them recently, however, when I spotted something similar both on Pioneer Woman’s cooking show and in a local food magazine.
+I only heard about them recently, however, when I spotted something similar to this chocolate pecan bars recipe both on Pioneer Woman’s cooking show and in a local food magazine.

 I think it must be a common problem for parents of infants.
 In fact I recently saw a billboard ad for a supermarket’s series of customer recipes.
 ‘Helen’s one-handed stir fry’ was splashed across the top of a picture of a smiling mother with a baby in one arm and a stir fry pan in the other.